 Crew Members: The muscle of the program, crew members have from one to three seasons of trails experience and typically range in age from 16 to the early 20s.
 Most are in college, some are juniors or seniors in high school, but all are looking for a physically and mentally demanding position for the summer.
 The Adirondacks is a unique and challenging place to learn trail skills.
 That being the case, our members make the best leaders.
 On average two-thirds of the crew returns each season, so it’s apparent that they enjoy their work.
 Many of our first year members have already been involved in our volunteer trails program or as a volunteer in other trails-related settings.

-Our 16 person professional trail crew logged over 9,000 hours working on trails throughout the Adirondack and the Catskill parks.
-Their accomplishments include
+Our 16 member crew logged 10,000 hours, working on trails throughout the Adirondack and Catskill

 - 55 miles "patrolled” (all drainages cleared, all blowdown removed) with over 500 pieces of blowdown removed.

 - 35 timber bog bridges installed, spanning 349 feet